Business valuation for the purposes of division on net family property

 The above example is, obviously, a simple one.
 They key is that the principle holds true if the division of assets is to include cash, RRSPs, real estate, GICs and business interests.
 Tax factors must also be considered.
 For instance, rolling over RRSPs to a spouse is not the same as giving them cash since there are future tax implications for the spouse that receives RRSPs that must be factored into the equalization.
 The timing of taxes must also be considered (if taxes accrue immediately or if they are expected to accrue many years down the road is important to know).

-Other assets, such as the matrimonial home are also added into the equalization 'pot' regardless of who is on title.
+Other assets, such as the matrimonial home are also generally added into the equalization 'pot' regardless of who is on title.
 Other assets, such as those received from an inheritance, may be excluded from the equalization.

-An important point is that in the division of net family property, the net value is divided not specific assets.
+An important point is that in the division of net family property, the net value is divided - not specific assets.
 For instance, if a spouse owned shares in a privately held business that was valued for $1 million then the other spouse would not necessarily be entitled to 50% of the shares.
-He or she would only be entitled to the increase in value, which may be settled in cash (or other assets).
+He or she would only be entitled to the increase in value, which may possibly be settled in cash (or other assets).

 Income assessment for child support and/or spousal support